 - Add any updates or additional information to the Bugzilla ticket if there is communication with key stakeholders outside of the Bugzilla ticket (for example, in Matrix, Slack, direct message within SUMO email, etc).

-- Follow SUMO’s article review guidelines.
+- Follow Mozilla Support (SUMO) article review guidelines.

 Levels of contribution for Bugzilla tickets

-Complete Ownership of the Content Update (NDAd contributors only)
+Complete ownership of the content update (NDAd contributors only)

 Description: This level signifies full responsibility for the content update, encompassing all aspects, from gathering necessary information to making revisions and ensuring publication.